jhillierdavis/goovy-quick-execercies/README.md

-# goovy-quick-execercies
+# groovy-quick-exercises
-A set of quick programming exercies (e.g. 30 mins or less each) for Groovy
+A set of quick programming exercises (e.g. 30 mins or less each) for Groovy